navcoin/NavHub/content/news/2018/01/kickstart-2018-navpi-back-in-stock-and-electrum-export-to-navpay/index.md

 https://navcoin.org/files/navcoin-cfund-beta.pdf

-In its current format it is all managed through RPC commands.
+In its current format, it is all managed through RPC commands.
 Once we are happy the basic implementation is working flawlessly, we will create an in-wallet UI for browsing and voting on proposals as well as providing proposal submission guidelines.

 We invite users to attempt to break the fund mechanism so we can implement any patches to the system before we deploy it to the mainnet.
 We will be setting up a bounty program to encourage testers to find and help us resolve any flaws.

 For more information on the community fund visit: https://navcoin.org/community-fund

 ## News From The Community
 The team have now set up an Instagram account.
-The plan is to put out images from our Auckland headquarters to give you a behind the scenes look of our day to day activities.
-There aren’t many images on there yet, but Laura has assured us that her Instagram game is strong, so you should expect to see lots of action in the near future.
-You can check it out here: https://www.instagram.com/nav.coin.official/
+The plan is to put out images from our Auckland headquarters to give you a behind the scenes look at our day to day activities.
+There aren’t many images on there yet, but expect to see lots of action in the near future.
+You can check it out here: https://www.instagram.com/nav.coin.official

 It’s always great to see community members creating their own projects for NavCoin.
 Here are two interesting creative projects that members of the community have created: